1

 Mint Tokens on Spark

-Once announced, you can mint your token supply directly on Spark.
+Once created, you can mint your token supply directly on Spark.

 If you defined a cap at launch, you’ll only be able to mint up to that limit.